Asylum Attorneys in Sacramento, CA

 Refugees and asylees have more in common than they do differences.
 Both require petitioners to go through a long and complex application process and meet the eligibility requirements for entry into the United States of America.

 The differences are largely of a procedural nature.
 For example, refugees must file the I-590 form, and asylum seekers must file the I-589 form.
-To better understand the differences, speak about your specific case details with an experienced immigration lawyer at Landerholm Immigration, A.P.C.
+To better understand the differences, speak about your specific case details with the experienced Sacramento asylum lawyers at Landerholm Immigration, A.P.C.

 You may be able to obtain asylum if you face persecution for one or more of the following in your country of origin: